Governance

 Keith Calligaro, MD

 Keith Calligaro, MD, is the chief of vascular surgery at Pennsylvania Hospital in Philadelphia, Pa.
 He received his medical degree from Rutgers Robert Wood Johnson Medical School and has practiced for over 20 years.
 He has held the position of president in organizations such as the Eastern Vascular Society and the Society for Clinical Vascular Surgery.
-He is the current president-elect of the SVS.
+He is the current President of the SVS.

 Thomas Forbes, MD